FIX: Bluetooth support service error 1079 on Windows 10

-- Press the Apply > OK buttons to confirm the new Bluetooth Support Service settings.
+- Press the Apply and OK buttons to confirm the new Bluetooth Support Service settings.

-- Next, switch back to the General tab and press the Start button to restart the Bluetooth Support Service.
+- Switch back to the General tab and press the Start button to restart the Bluetooth Support Service.

-Solution 4 – Switch the Bluetooth Device to Discovery Mode
+4. Switch the Bluetooth device to Discovery Mode

 - Open the Settings app.

-- Now click the Check for updates button.
+- Go to the Update & Security section and click on the Check for updates button.

-- Press Windows Key + X to open Win + X menu.
-Now select Command Prompt (Admin) from the list.
+- Press Windows Key + X and select Command Prompt (Admin) from the list.
 If Command Prompt isn’t available, you can also use PowerShell (Admin).

-- Command Prompt will now open.
-Enter sfc /scannow command and press Enter.
+- Type the sfc /scannow command and press Enter.